Manesar: Education

+The first training center of National Security Guard (NSG), commonly known as Black Cat commandos - a counter-terrorism unit of India, was opened in Manesar which also has a National Bomb Data center.
+National Brain Research Centre (NBRC) is also at Manesar.

 There are many government and private schools, the former being managed by the Government of Haryana through the Haryana Board of School Education (HBSE).

 Tourism

 The Heritage Transport Museum is situated on a 3 acre plot at Tauru Gurgaon, near Manesar.
 A built-up area of over 90000 sqft spread over four floors houses the exhibition galleries, library and reference centre, conference rooms, mini auditorium, the museum shop, and a restaurant facility.

+Military Significance

+The operations and training headquarters of the National Security Guards is located in Manesar near NH 48.

 Quarantine site

 In January 2020, the Indian Army set up a quarantine camp in Manesar for suspected cases of Coronavirus disease 2019.
 300 Indian students airlifted from Wuhan district of China were quarantined and observed for 14 days, after which those with no symptoms were allowed to go home.

 Economy

 Some of the industrial units functioning in Manesar are: